SuboOx/Reliabable-Distributed-System/README.md

 ### Server

-Client connect to all the server, server update when receive client.
+Clients connect to all the servers, server updates when receive messages from clients.

+### When server down

+When server is down, the LFD will detect it by heart beating and report it to GFD to delete the membership.
+Also, GFD will send a message to replica manager.

 ### Recovery

-new server online ---> LFD detect ---> GFD receive membership ---> RM receive ---> RM add to mem ---> RM send msg to one server to send chkpmsg --> recovery server recover
+When new server is back, LFD will detect it by heartbeats and report it to GFD to update membership.
+Replica manager will also receive the update of the new server from GFD.

+Then, replica manager will send a message to one of severs to send the checkpointing to the new sever to finish recovery.

 ### Duplicate Detection

-Client receive;

-TBC
+We have a way of ensuring that replicas do not perform duplicate operations multiple times.

+When clients receive messages from servers, we will check request ID in replies to deduplicate the messages from servers.

 ## RM

-functions

-maintain/update membership
+The replica manager is a subsystem that is responsible for managing the synchronization of replicas.
+The replica manager is responsible for the following:

+Maintaining and updating memberships

-desinating new primary in passive mode updating newly added server in active mode (ask one server to send chkpt msg to new server)
+Designating new primary in passive mode

+Updating the newly added server in active replication by asking one server to send checkpointing message to the new server.

 ## Passive Replication

-### Server/ Checkpt
+### Server

+Clients connect to all the servers, server updates when receive messages from clients.

+Also, primary server sends checkpointing messages to back up servers at certain frequency.

 ### Duplicate Detection

-Same to active.
-Client receive;
+Same to active replication in order to avoid duplicate operations multiple times.

 ### When primary server down

-primary down --> LFD --> GFD --> RM --> desginate new primary --> backup server -> new primary
+When primary server is down, the LFD will detect it by heart beating and report it to GFD to delete the membership.
+Also, GFD will send a message to replica manager.

+Replica manager will designate a new primary replica chosen from backup servers.

 ### Recovery

+When new server(backup server) is back, LFD will detect it by heartbeats and report it to GFD to update membership.
+Replica manager will also receive the update of the new server from GFD.

-new server (back up server) --> will be updated when received chkpoint msg
+The new backup server will be updated when receiving the checkpointing message.

 ## Usage

-TODO: how to launch each program
+How to launch each program

 ### Server